-We may disclose your Personal Data to third-parties (outside of Constantine Cannon London and Constantine Cannon London Personnel) if, but only when, we have a legal basis to do.
-Such recipients include but are not limited to: Constantine Cannon US, co-counsel, other solicitors/barristers/experts/foreign law firms whom we instruct on your behalf; Constantine Cannon London’s insurance brokers and underwriters; Constantine Cannon London’s bank, auditors and accountants; Constantine Cannon London’s outsourced IT providers and other suppliers; HMRC; the Solicitors Regulation Authority; the Law Society; the Home Office and Passport Services; the Courts/Tribunals; the other side/other parties on any given matter (lay and solicitor).
+We may disclose your Personal Data to third-parties (outside of Constantine Cannon and Constantine Cannon Personnel) if, but only when, we have a legal basis to do.
+Such recipients include but are not limited to: co-counsel, other solicitors/barristers/experts/foreign law firms whom we instruct on your behalf; Constantine Cannon’s insurance brokers and underwriters; Constantine Cannon’s bank, auditors and accountants; Constantine Cannon’s outsourced IT providers and other suppliers; HMRC; the Solicitors Regulation Authority; the Law Society; the Home Office and Passport Services; the Courts/Tribunals; the other side/other parties on any given matter (lay and solicitor).

 How do we protect your Personal Data?

 We have security arrangements in place to guard against unauthorised access, improper use, alteration, destruction or accidental loss of your Personal Data.
 We take appropriate organisational and technical security measures and have rules and procedures in place to ensure that any Personal Data we hold is not accessed by anyone unauthorised to access it.

 When we use third-party organisations to process your Personal Data on our behalf, they must also have appropriate security arrangements, must comply with our contractual requirements and instructions and must ensure compliance with the GDPR and any other relevant data protection legislation.

 Is your Personal Data transferred to “third countries” and, if so, what safeguards are in place?